shajtih/Penetration-Testing-Framework-with-Python/README.md

     Enter the hashed password: Enter the md5 hash

-    Enter passwords filename including the path: currunt passwords file #rockyou.txt has been addded with this module.
+    Enter passwords filename including the path: currunt passwords file #mention the location of your password file.

 <h4>Option 4: Collect Email/phones/URLs from a given URL</h4>

     Enter the URL : Enter the valid url it display the URLs associated with the mentioned url, Email and Phone No.

-</h4>Option 5: Vulnerability scanner on given IP</h4>
+<h4>Option 5: Vulnerability scanner on given IP</h4>

     Enter the ip address/Range: Ex.192.168.1.1 or 192.168.1.1/24

-</h4>Option 6: Display running services on a given host</h4>
+<h4>Option 6: Display running services on a given host</h4>

     Enter the ip address/Range: Ex.192.168.1.1 or 192.168.1.1/24